 Please sign up to get regular updates about this project.
+If you would like to receive updates via text messages, please provide your mobile phone number.
+(Message and data rates may apply).
 This information will only be used by Cal Water and our partners to communicate with you about the Palos Verdes Peninsula Water Reliability Project.
-Cal Water will only use your information to communicate with you about this project.

 Cal Water is managing the project with both a sense of responsibility and transparency and will be working closely with the City of Rolling Hills Estates in addition to other public officials and agencies to reduce traffic, environmental, and cultural impacts.
 We are committed to communicating closely with homeowners, HOAs, schools, equestrian organizations, and other community stakeholders to keep everyone informed of what we are doing, when we’re doing it, and why.